mitranim/tabularius/readme.md

 ➡️ https://mitranim/com/tabularius/ 🚀

+(The feature lists below are mostly bot-generated.
+Not how I would write it, but fairly accurate.)

 ## Key Features

 - Terminal-style interface with command system
 - Automatic game save file tracking and backup
 - Local and cloud storage of game history
 - Interactive data visualization and analytics
-- Firebase integration for global data comparison
+- Cloud DB integration for global data comparison
 - Cross-tab synchronization
 - Dark mode support, no flashbang!